KopiasCsaba/ccp_audio_system_manual/for_technicians/service.md

 | Worship       | Muted  | Muted   | ON    |
 | Preaching**   | Muted  | ON      | OFF   |

-* *: If the person who is doing the announcements has the headset then switch to it.
+* *: If the person doing announcements has the headset, then switch to it.
-* **: If the headset doesn't work, or stops to work, then switch to pulpit.
+* **: If the headset doesn't work or stops working, then switch to pulpit.

 <div style="page-break-after: always;"></div>